 Spain is a lively, colourful country which attracts tourists from all over the world, however, if you’re not familiar with the place then driving around Spain could be a daunting thought.

 No country is more synonymous with driving than the USA.
 From its major coastal cities to the rural interior, empty deserts and tropical lowlands, a road trip across the country can feel like you’re visiting different nations with their own identities.
 Learn all you need to hit the road safely with our no-nonsense guide to driving in the USA.

 Germany - well known for their outstanding engineering, famous for their annual festival - ‘Oktoberfest’, and home to the Frankfurter sausage.

 Is there a speed limit on the Autobahn?
 Are these high speed roads really that safe?
 Find out the answer to these questions and more in our infographic.

 Let's be honest, some car journeys with children can test your patience.
 From the inevitable, 'Are we nearly there yet?' to the demands for food/drink/a rest stop, travelling can become a headache – and that's before you've even factored in a traffic jam or two.
-Here at insurance4carhire.com, we've come up with our pick of the best ways to keep the kids – and you – entertained on your journey.
+Here at insurance4carhire, we've curated a list of the best technology-free games to keep your kids – and yourself – entertained on your journey.

-Valentine’s Day is a great excuse to do something special and celebrate your love for someone close to you.
+Valentine’s Day is a great excuse to do something special and celebrate your love.
 Cards and gifts may be fleeting, but the creation of memories with your loved one will last you a lifetime.
 So in honour of this, we’ve jotted down a few of the best ways to spend your Valentine’s Day this year.

 Having a hire car on holiday could save you the hassle of sorting out transfers and offers you the freedom to really explore and get to grips with your holiday destination...